MalwareSupportGroup/PolyDrop/README.md

 ## EDIT

 In case you are seeing all of the default declarations, and wondering wtf guys.
 There is a reason; this was built to be more moduler for later versions.
+For now, enjoy the tool and feel free to post issues.
+They'll be addressed as quickly as possible.